banafshehadami/Contactless-Fingerprint-Anti-Spoofing-An-Unsupervised-Deep-Learning-Approach/README.md

 # Results
 Our method achieved an average Bona fide Presentation Attack Detection Error Rate (BPCER) of 0.96% with an Attack Presentation Classification Error Rate (APCER) of 1.6% when evaluated against various types of presentation attacks involving spoofed samples.
 # Repository Structure
-models/: Implementation of the unsupervised autoencoder and convolutional block attention module.

 Data_Prep.py: Utility functions for data preprocessing, evaluation metrics, and visualization.

 train.py: Script for training the unsupervised model on genuine fingerprint samples.